Consideration on the relationship of theoretical ultraviolet cut-off energy with experimental data: Introduction and Summary

+Furthermore, the theoretical ultraviolet cut-off for fields is consistent with other fundamental astrophysical phenomena, as mentioned in Sec. \ref{sec:Sec3}.
+The relation between the cosmological constant and the cut-off energy coincides with the stability of our Universe and inflation in the early Universe, as described in Sec. \ref{sec:Sec3}.
+These are also authors' research findings.
+Since the interaction between neutrinos and matter is weak, the neutrino shows fundamental physical properties, as is claimed in Ref. \cite{WenYin}.
+The theory of this paper indicates that a light quantum particle is largely scattered above the cut-off energy.
+This result is consistent with the experimental data, in which neutrinos and gamma rays are not observed at energies above approximately the knee energy \cite{Aartsen,Yoshida}.

 This article is organized as follows.
-Section \ref{sec:Sec2} describes the ultraviolet cut-off energy, as derived from the present quantized space-time element theory.
-Section \ref{sec:Sec3} then compares the theoretical ultraviolet cut-off energy with experimental cosmic ray data.
-The basis functions employed by the present theory that lead to diffuse scattering are shown to reproduce the energy spectrum and the loss of neutrinos and photons above the ultraviolet cut-off energy, followed by conclusions in Section \ref{sec:Sec4}.
-(Regarding the energy spectrum below the cut-off energy, a view from a trial study is presented in Appendix using Fourier deconvolution/convolution.)
+Section \ref{sec:Sec2} describes the theoretical ultraviolet cut-off energy.
+Section \ref{sec:Sec3} then compares the theoretical cut-off energy with experimental cosmic ray data.
+It is also shown that particles rarely excited into the energy region between the cut-off energy and the Planck energy, via an interaction with the effective filed.
+It is then described that the theoretical ultraviolet cut-off in this paper is consistent with the astrophysical phenomena, including the non-detection of neutrinos presented in the Appendix.
+Section \ref{sec:Sec4} summarizes conclusions.

-\section{Formalism of the ultraviolet cut-off energy}
+\section{Formalism of the Ultraviolet Cut-Off Energy}

-In Refs. \cite{Fuku84,Fuku14,Fuku16,Fuku17,Fuku18}, a Poincar\'e covariant field theory without ultraviolet divergences was formulated.
-This formalism divides the space-time continuum into space-time elements, namely orthoplexes with individual arbitrary shapes.
-Fields such as $\psi(x)$ are expressed in terms of localized step-function-type basis functions of the form ${\tilde{\Omega}}^{4}_{p}(x)$, for example in four dimensions: